intel/dffml/docs/arch/alice/discussion/0040/reply_0003.md

     - [ ] Call cached download given URL to template.
   - [ ] If python repo and no ci workflows, contribute build and test
 - She demoed again!
 Positive feedback
-  - Will assess 10,000 repos against recommended community standards and track contributions by end of Q3
+  - Will assess 10,000 repos against recommended community standards and track contributions to show her positive impact by end of Q3
+    - Monitor negative feedback and all interactions!